 Jaffurs is keenly interested in the genetic causes of craniofacial abnormalities and the use of distraction osteogenesis for the treatment of various congenital defects.
 He is a member of many professional organizations, the author of numerous published papers and a frequent presenter on both clinical and basic science topics at national conferences.

-He sees patients at UCI Health Plastic Surgery Services in Orange.
+He sees patients in the City of Orange.